sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 - #dev-frontend - Anything related to frontend development.
 - #dev-backend - Anything related to backend development.
 - #dev-ops - Discussing incidents and any other ops-related work.
+- #dev-learn - Share and discuss learning resources such as articles, books, and courses.
 - #buildkite - Notifications about Buildkite / CI failures.
 - #opsgenie - Pager notifications get sent to Slack.
 - #alerts-cloud - Alertmanager alerts and warnings for our Cloud deployment.